-This course is designed for students with an interest in Drama and the history of theatre and performance.
-Students may have a performance background or be beginners with little knowledge of Drama.
-Students are given the opportunity to perform individually and in groups, participate in design activities and they are encouraged to appreciate the rich dramatic tradition of our culture by watching, writing and performing.
+Students are given the opportunity to perform individually and in groups, participate in design activities and they are encouraged to appreciate the rich dramatic tradition of our culture by watching, analysing, writing and performing.

+For Whom is the Subject Intended?
 Students of varying academic abilities can find success in this course.
-Drama involves detailed study of theoretical and practical components and allows considerable flexibility.
-Thus, students can maximise marks in areas where they display skill and interest.
-However, all students will be required to write essays at an advanced level, and all students, will be required to perform in a Group Performance and to complete an Individual Project in one of the following areas:
+Drama involves detailed study of theoretical and practical components.
+The course allows considerable flexibility and thus, students can maximise marks in areas where they display skill and interest.
+All students will be required to write essays at an advanced level, and all students will be required to perform in a Group Performance.
+Students complete an Individual Project in one of the following areas: